Utilize Telemedicine: How does billing work?

 How do I bill for Medicare patients?

 CMS has issued specific guidance for your Medicare patients and has relaxed restrictions for place of service for both physician and patients.
-Use standard E/M visit codes for established patients (99211-99215) or new patients (99201-99205) with place of service as 02 to indicate a telehealth visit.
+Use standard E/M visit codes for established patients (99211-99215) or new patients (99201-99205) with place of service indicated as where the patient would have been seen if the services were provided in person.
+For most allergy practices this is 11, but for those who work at a University, it may be outpatient for the location.
 Your documentation must support the level of service.

 How do I bill for Medicaid patients?

 Rules for Medicaid patients are determined at the state level.
 The Center for Connected Health Policy is maintaining an updated list of state level telehealth waiver information.

 This refers to online digital evaluation and management services for an established patient for up to seven days.
 Code for cumulative time over the seven days.

 - 99422 – 11-21 minutes

 For Medicare patients, there are additional codes for professional assessment and management services by qualified non-physician providers:

 - G2062 – 11-20 minutes

 Can I bill for telephone encounters?